aminimalanimal/presentations/School of Fish 2015 - Core Dev Tools/Core Dev Tools elaborated.md

 ###### Linters

-Okay send taxes helpful but let's get into linting.
+Okay syntax highlighters are helpful but let's get into linting.
 Linters point out mistakes while you're making them by giving you feedback in the left gutter.
 With linters in sublime text 3 we have to install the linters through package control.
 The creator of SublimeLinter decided that we're going to only use linting that you have natively installed so we'll actually have to install linting on the command line as well.
 That way, sublime text's understand of the languages wouldn't be behind any updates made to the languages.
 You can imagine that it be hard for one developer to update his package every single time any language changes what its syntax is.

-**{{Walk through this}}**
+- install sublime linter
+- install linter jshint
+- terminal: npm install -g jshint
+- if you're using zshell, you **have** to include nvm in your zshenv file

+- install linter csslint
+- npm install -g csslint

+- install linter htmltidy
+- brew install tidy-html5

+- install inter coffeelint
+- npm install -g coffeelint

 ###### Git Gutter